Padang Besar railway station

-The Padang Besar railway station (Stesen Keretapi Padang Besar) is a railway station located at and named after the border town of Padang Besar, Perlis in Malaysia.
-It is the northernmost station of the west coast line where the line connects to the State Railway of Thailand's rail network via its Southern Line.
+The Padang Besar railway station (Stesen Keretapi Padang Besar) is a railway station located at and named after the town of Padang Besar, Perlis in Malaysia which is located at the Malaysia-Thailand border.

+It is the northernmost station of the west coast line and the line connects to the State Railway of Thailand's rail network via its Southern Line here.

-Location and locality
+Location

-This station is located in Padang Besar, Perlis in Malaysia with distance only 200 metres from the actual border between Malaysia and Thailand.
-This station should not be confused with another station of Padang Besar (Thai) which is located on the Thailand side town of Padang Besar and fully operated by SRT.
+This station is located in Padang Besar, Perlis in Malaysia, about 200 metres south of the actual border between Malaysia and Thailand.
+This station should not be confused with another station, named Padang Besar (Thai), which is located on the Thai town of Padang Besar and fully operated by SRT.
+The two stations are about 400 metres apart.

-Despite being under Malaysian territory and mainly under Malaysia's Railway Asset Corporation and KTMB managements, this station is where the Malaysia and Thai railway services end and also meet, allowing for passengers to transfer between the two railway systems.
-SRT also operates a ticket office for their trains that serves this station, and accept Malaysian Ringgit as well in ticket purchases.
-The two countries also has the immigration, customs and quarantine offices co-located in this station specifically for train passengers here.
+Despite being in Malaysian territory, owned by Malaysia's Railway Asset Corporation and operated by KTMB, the station is served by both Malaysian and Thai railway services, allowing for passengers to transfer between the two railway systems.
+SRT operates a ticket office for their trains operating from the station and accept both Malaysian Ringgit and Thai Baht for ticket purchases.
+Malaysian and Thai immigration, customs and quarantine checkpoints are also co-located within this station specifically for cross-border train passengers.

 Padang Besar railway station also has a freight yard that serves as a dry port for the northern part of Malaysia and Indonesia–Malaysia–Thailand Growth Triangle.

-While the name also tells that it serve the locality of Padang Besar town in Perlis and indeed is located near the town, there's no direct pedestrian or vehicle access to the town unless from a junction from Route 7 that is located even before the town.
-There used to be an overpass that allows pedestrian to cross over the freight yard to the town areas, but it is since has been closed for access, pending upgrading works.
-Passengers who wishes to go to the town or the main immigration building either need to book a taxi or walk a few kilometres across the Federal Route 7 main route.